Carolina Panthers quarterback Cam Newton

 Two days after Christmas and one day before his procedure, Deckard's wish came true.

 While sitting in his hospital bed, dressed in Auburn gear (Newton's alma mater), Deckard fell silent when the NFL's reigning MVP surprised him by strolling into the young football fan's hospital room.

-According to the Ledger-Enquirer, after receiving a big hug from Deckard, Newton remarked, "I thought I had an unknown number but, dude, I've gotten about 100 calls about you."
+, after receiving a big hug from Deckard, Newton remarked, "I thought I had an unknown number but, dude, I've gotten about 100 calls about you."